Lego Pirates Ships

 The Shark Grabber

 The annual Discovery Channel Shark Week is upon us!
 So in honor of my second favorite time of year, here be sharks!
 This one will be in the form of a toy which we all know for having made its big cinematic debut in the film E.T.
 The Extra-Terrestrial where it cameo'ed as "Shark Toy" in Elliot's fish tank.
 Truly Spielberg knew all too well Elliot's adage: “The fish eat the fish food, the shark eats the fish, and no one eats the shark!"
 That's all one needs to know when watching Shark Week.
 No one eats the shark indeed.
-They just blow the sucker up.
+They just blow the fucker up.

 But when it comes to the shark grabber toy in my canon, I have a confession to make.
 One time in middle school we all took a field trip to a local zoo park, and upon visiting the gift shop, I saw one of those shark-shaped lazy grabbers.
 I immediately must've pictured myself grabbing distant things with it on a lazy summer couch potato day, and so naturally I had to have it just for the sake of awesomeness cred.
 BUTT alas, I didn't have any money on me.
 So I'm forced to confess that I stole said shark grabber thingy from the park... which was surprisingly easy to do, but yeah, a tragedy (and I throw myself on the mercy of the court!).
 Was it worth it?
 Of course not, because the thing couldn't grip anything, although it did annoy my girl cousins and my sister once or twice.
 Apparently shark grabbers are fond of short sleeves.